Articles of Incorporation and Rules

 3. A motion under paragraph 1 shall be passed with the approval of a majority of the voting rights of the delegates present (including voting rights by proxy; those present in writing and the chairperson shall not be counted in the number of delegates present)

-(Submission of Agenda by Representatives)
+(Submission of agenda items by representatives)

 2. The proposal under the preceding paragraph must be made in writing to the Chairman of the Board of Directors at least three days prior to the Board of Directors meeting at which the resolution for the General Meeting of Representatives will be resolved